KeyboardKit/KeyboardKitPro/README.md

 ## KeyboardKit App

-If you want to try KeyboardKit without having to write any code or build the demo app from Xcode, the [KeyboardKit app][KeyboardKit-App] lets you try out many features by just downloading it from the App Store.
+Download the [KeyboardKit app][KeyboardKit-App] from the App Store to try KeyboardKit without having to write any code or build the demo app from Xcode.